What is bowel cancer?

 Diagnosis of bowel cancer

 A number of tests are used to diagnose bowel cancer.
-Initially your doctor will give you a physical examination to feel if you have any abdominal swelling.
+Initially, your doctor will give you a physical examination to feel if you have any abdominal swelling.
+Your doctor will also give you a digital rectal examination to check for any lumps or swelling in the rectum or anus.

 You may have a blood test to see if there are any signs that you are losing blood in your stools.
-It can also check your red blood cell count.
+It can also check your red blood cell count as low red blood cells are common in people with bowel cancer.

 The best test for bowel cancer is a colonoscopy, which examines the length of the large bowel.
 Air is pumped into the colon through a flexible tube that is inserted into the anus.
 A camera on the end of the tube allows your doctor to look for abnormal tissue that is removed for further examination.